pourmand1376/al-folio/_posts/2023-01-16-How-To-Sync-Obsidian.md

 3. Others need complicated setup and maintanance.

 # My Solution
+This solution takes about 30 minutes to setup.
+But, once it is finished, it workes perfectly.

 ## Initial Setup
 1. Create a Github or Gitlab Repository (Make sure it is `private`)